 - 3/4 cup sugar

-- 1 teaspoon kirsch, or 1/4 teaspoon freshly squeezed lemon juice
+- 1 teaspoon kirsch, or 1/4 teaspoon fresh lemon juice

 - 1. Slice the nectarines in half and remove the pits.
 Cut the unpeeled nectarines into small chunks and cook them with the water in a medium, nonreactive saucepan, covered, over medium heat, stirring occasionally, until they’re soft and cooked through, about 10 minutes.
 Add a bit more water if necessary during cooking.